Terms & Conditions

 Subsequent invoices shall be issued by the Supplier to the Customer as of the first Day in the last month of the Customer’s current Services period.
 At that time, the Customer will be both invoiced for the next billing period and invoiced or credited for the actual active aircraft count for the previously billed Services period.

-The initial charges will be invoiced by the Supplier as of the first Day of the month counted from the Services start date.
-The calculation will be based on the estimated aircraft tail count following the specifications under the EFB Service Agreement.
+The initial charges will be invoiced by the Supplier from the Start Date.
+The calculation will be based on the estimated aircraft tail count following the specifications under the Agreement.

 5.3.3.
 Fleet increase and Fleet reduction